boost-ext/di/doc/user_guide.md

 ```

 In order to inject proper values into `value1` and `value2` they have to be differentiate somehow.
-Boost.DI solution for this problem are annotations.
+[Boost].DI solution for this problem are annotations.

 <span class="fa fa-eye wy-text-neutral warning"> **Note**<br/><br/>
 Annotations might be set only when constructor is marked using [BOOST_DI_INJECT] or [BOOST_DI_INJECT_TRAITS].